Jamnagar: Sports

 Cricket is a popular sport in Jamnagar.
 A number of Indian Test cricketers hail from Jamnagar, including Vinoo Mankad, Indrajitsinhji, Ajay Jadeja, and Ravindra Jadeja.
 HH Shri Jam Ranjitsinji built the Ajitsinhji Pavilion cricket ground in 1908.
 The Ranji Trophy and Duleep Trophy Indian cricket competitions were named in memory of the princes of Jamnagar.

 The municipal corporation built the sports complex with a swimming pool, badminton court, and other facilities.
 There is also an 80-year-old sports club, Summair Sports Club, built by the erstwhile rulers of Jamnagar.
 It has a swimming pool, tennis, squash, and badminton courts, a billiard hall, a table tennis facility, and a hotel.

-Parks and recreation
+Parks and Recreation

+Sardar Vallabhbhai Patel Amusement Park is a popular public amusement park located on Mehulnagar 80 Feet Road near Kamdar Colony in Jamnagar, Gujarat, India It is named after the Indian statesman Sardar Vallabhbhai Patel and spread over approximately 19,500 sq m, offering a mix of recreational facilities for families and children.
+The park features a variety of attractions including rides, a musical fountain, rain dance zone, food court, game area, jogging track, yoga hall and amphitheatre, making it a desirable picnic and leisure destination.
+Operated by the Jamnagar Municipal Corporation, it is frequented by locals and visitors alike for outdoor fun and fitness activities.

 The Kotha Bastion museum contains sculptures, coins, inscriptions, copper plates, and the skeleton of a whale.
 The museum also has an old well where water is drawn by blowing into a small hole in the floor.
 The Lakhota Museum is in the former Lakhota Palace.
 This small museum has a collection of sculptures from the 9th to the 18th centuries, antique weapons, and pottery found in medieval villages from the surrounding area.